JoseDeFreitas/BulkCreateGoogleDrive/README.md

 files), and with created OAuth credentials (that the program uses to access to your account).

 To run the program, unzip the .rar file.
 You'll see a folder that has the executable file of the program, alongside other files.
-Remember the "credentials.json" file you downloaded earlier?
-Well, you need to paste that file into the program's folder, at the top root (where the executable file lies). **Don't forget to rename the credentials file to "credentials.json".**
+Remember the `credentials.json` file you downloaded earlier?
+Well, you need to paste that file into the program's folder, at the top root (where the executable file lies). **Don't forget to rename the credentials file to `credentials.json`.**

-In the program folder you'll also see a file named "options.json".
+In the program folder you'll also see a file named `options.txt`.
 You have to edit this file to make the program know what folder do you want your files in, which Google Sheet template to use, what kind of information do you want from the files, etc. Change the values according to what you want; properties make it clear what's all about.
 Here's an example: